January 22nd 1920

 Mr. Stafford lost a splendid draft horse a few days ago.
 He was tied up, but accidently got down and broke his neck.

 The Bindu Road, which is the motor track to Geraldton, is in a very rough and bad state, and the Road Board do not attempt to make it better.
-Messes valentine and Duncan’s road is also in a disgraceful and dangerous condition.
+Messes Valentine and Duncan’s road is also in a disgraceful and dangerous condition.

 Owning to ever rising charges for commodities, I am afraid most farmers will have to go into towns, as 5 shillings per bushel for wheat is no good under the present conditions.
 Framers were better off when wheat was selling at 3 shillings and two pence [per bushel] (5 shillings per bushel equates to $1.50 per bag or $18.00 per tonne)